davidojedalopez/david-ojeda/_posts/2018-07-30-aws-iam-pt1-the-basics.md

 - One salesperson- Peter
 - One accountant- Mary

-The developers have different roles on your company: Sally is a DevOps engineer, John and Maria are web developers, and Jane's a mobile developer.
+The developers have different roles on your company: Sally is a DevOps engineer, John and Maria are web developers, and Jane is a mobile developer.

 You all use AWS, but each needs a different set of services.
 You don't want every employee to have acccess to every resource, so you decide to use IAM to solve this problem.